Using your own router for home broadband

 • Improved network security – If you're unhappy with your ISP-supplied router's security features then getting your own is your only option.
 You'll be able to download security updates quicker, install advanced firewalls and more

-• Faster wifi – The free routers sent out by providers are rarely top-of-the-range, so can't always give you the fastest wireless speeds possible.
-Investing in a mid-range third-party router could help you maximise the speeds available with your broadband package
+• Faster Wi-Fi – The free routers sent out by providers are rarely top-of-the-range, so can't always give you the fastest wireless speeds possible.
+Investing in a third-party router could help you maximise the speeds available with your broadband package, or even take advantage of Wi-Fi 6 or Wi-Fi 7 where your provider's router isn't up to that spec

 • Access to open source software – There is no way a broadband provider is going to let you use open source software with its router.
 If experimenting with firmware options or router-based VPN clients is your kind of thing, you know what to do